The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4

-By the Hurewicz Theorem \cite[Chapter VII, Theorem 10.7]{bredon}, a space $X$ is $n$-connected for $n \ge 1$ if and only if it is simply connected and $H_k(X) = 0$ for $k \le n$.
-An $n$-dimensional CW complex is \emph{$n$-spherical} if it is $(n-1)$-connected.
-It is \emph{properly $n$-spherical}, if it is $n$-spherical and $\pi_n(X) \ne 1$.
-Again by the Hurewicz Theorem a space is properly $n$-spherical for $n \ge 2$, if it is $n$-spherical and $H_n(X) \ne 0$.

-A \emph{regular} CW complex is a CW complex in which the characteristic maps of the cells can be chosen to be homeomorphisms.
-The realization of a simplicial complex is clearly a regular CW complex.
-We will make repeated use of the following fact.
+An $n$-dimensional simplicial complex $K$ (as well as its realization $\trealize{K}$) is said to be \emph{$n$-spherical} if $\trealize{K}$ is $(n-1)$-connected.
+It is \emph{properly $n$-spherical}, if it is $n$-spherical not contractible.
+A simplicial complex is \emph{Cohen-Macaulay} if the link of every face is spherical.
+We will use the following facts, see \cite[Lemma~10.2, Theorem~10.6]{bjoerner95}: